Powers Of Attorney

 Can I change my mind?

 Yes.
-As long as you still have the decision making capacity to do so, you can revoke or change these documents.
-This has to be done in a legally binding way, however, so please seek legal advice.
+As long as you still have the decision making capacity to do so, you can revoke a Power of Attorney.
+This has to be done properly, however, so please seek legal advice.

-Contact our office to find out more or to arrange an appointment.
+Please Contact Us at First Class Legal to find out more, or to arrange an appointment.